Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

 The issuer receives and reviews evidence from the cardholder following a chargeback representment.
 The issuer may then review the reason code, and find that there was information which the merchant left out or falsified.
 Whatever the case, the merchant has either made a mistake or forgotten to include crucial evidence that the cardholder could provide.
 In response, the bank submits a chargeback pre-arbitration.

-Regardless of the reason for the initial dispute, the merchant only has two options when a chargeback reaches pre-arbitration: accept the chargeback or decline it.
-It’s also important to note that all decisions regarding the original chargeback from this stage will be final, as arbitration is the very last stop in the chargeback process.
-The only exception might be if the merchant can provide new, additional evidence, and pays an additional fee.
+All decisions regarding the original chargeback from this stage will be final, because arbitration is a “hard stop” in the chargeback process.
+The only exception might be if you can provide new, additional evidence.
+It would have to be extremely convincing, though, and you’ll have to pay an additional fee.

 Once upon a time, Visa was the only card network using the term pre-arbitration to refer to a secondary chargeback.
-Now, most brands have elected to follow Visa’s lead on the topic.
+Now, most brands follow Visa’s nomenclature.

-In short: pre-arbitration is a process through which issuers or acquirers can contest an initial chargeback.
-In contrast, arbitration is when the parties involved—the bank, cardholder, and merchant—cannot resolve a dispute on their own, so a representative of the card network is asked to intervene and make a judgment.
+In short: pre-arbitration (or a “second chargeback”) is a process through which issuers or acquirers can contest an initial chargeback.
+Arbitration, on the other hand, is when a pre-arb isn’t enough to resolve the issue to everyone’s satisfaction.
+So, a representative of the card network is asked to intervene and make a (final) judgment.

-Before any chargeback case can proceed to arbitration, the parties need to go through all the other phases in the dispute process:
+Pre-arbitration will always be a post-representment step.
+Before any chargeback case can proceed to arbitration, the parties need to go through all the other phases in the dispute process.

-Officially, Visa no longer uses the term "chargeback."
-Instead, they call customer cases "disputes."
-They label a particular phase of the process "pre-arbitration," but the phrase is used in two different ways because different methods relate to different types of Visa disputes.
+Visa label a particular phase of the process “pre-arbitration.”
+But, the phrase is used in two different ways because different methods relate to different types of Visa disputes.

-Since implementing Visa Claim Resolution rules, all Visa disputes are divided into one of two workflows.
+Since implementing Visa Claims Resolution (VCR) rules, all Visa disputes are divided into one of two workflows.
 There’s an “Allocation” track for fraud and authorization issues, and a “Collaboration” track for consumer and processing errors.
 We'll look at the two individually.

-In cases that involve either fraud or authorization issues, responsibility is assigned automatically, based on established rules.
+Responsibility is assigned automatically in cases that involve either fraud or authorization issues, based on established rules.
 Visa assesses the complaint data, decides whether it constitutes a valid dispute, and makes the call.
+That’s that.

 If Visa rules in favor of the cardholder, acquirers and merchants have a limited ability to challenge.
 Certain conditions apply, and Visa only allows a 30-day timeframe (individual acquirers typically set even tighter deadlines).